MustafaJohnny/Guess-My-Number/README.md

 - Mastering absolute position
 - Creating smoothy and elegant UI transitions
-- A better understanding of functions hoisting in JS
 - Handling click and hover events
 - Aggressive DOM manipulations
 - More familiar with Flexbox